msg43/Knowledge_Chipper/README.md

-# Knowledge_Chipper
+# Skip the Podcast Desktop

-**Version:** 3.1.1 | **Build Date:** 2025-08-26
+**Version:** 3.1.1 | **Build Date:** 2025-09-04

-A revolutionary knowledge management system for macOS that transforms videos, audio files, and documents into structured claim analysis and organized knowledge.
+Skip the Podcast Desktop - A revolutionary knowledge management system for macOS that transforms videos, audio files, and documents into structured claim analysis and organized knowledge.
 Perfect for researchers, students, and professionals who need evidence-based insights from media content.

 **What it does:** Transcribes videos → LLM-validated speaker identification → Extracts structured claims with confidence tiers → Maps relationships and contradictions → Creates knowledge maps → Organizes everything automatically.